 For traumatic brain injuries or victims with extended recovery times, you may also recover the cost of long-term care, rehabilitation, medically required modifications to your home (such as for wheelchair access), and mobility devices.

 Your damages may also include the wages you have lost due to your inability to work.
-If you are unable to work at all after your brain injury, or are expected to have a long recovery time, you may also recover the loss of future wages.
+If you cannot work after your brain injury or are expected to have a long recovery time, you may also recover the loss of future wages.

 For some victims, future wage loss may also include loss of employment benefits, such as employer-sponsored health care or retirement savings matching.

 In addition to provable costs like lost wages or medical bills, your brain injury may take its toll on your ability to enjoy life or complete everyday tasks.
 You may suffer from confusion, and depression, lose interest in your favorite activities or struggle to sleep.